DanDevon/HillCipher-Encryption/README.md

 # HillCipher-Encryption
-A Simple HillCipher Encryption Program
+A Simple HillCipher Encryption Program written in C